 Slow Fort Slusher's down was seen to roam.

-The height of this fall is said to be 154 feet.- The current above is much slower than in any other part of the river near the falls, and the water drops here almost perpendicularly, presenting the appearance of an immense white curtain of foam.
+The Bellis of this fall is said to Be 154 feet.
+The tabove is much slower than in any other part of er near the falls, and the water drops here almost pedicularly, presenting the appearance of an immense with curtain of form.

---- and at the Horse-shoe ends.

-These falls are twelve or fourteen feet lower than those of Fort Slusher on the American side; and the main body of the river rushes over at this place with indescribable violence and uproar.
+and, at the Horse-shoe ends.
+These talk are 2 or 14 feet lower state has a cort river rushes over at this place with indescribable violence and uproar.

-Note 60 Page 78.

-One last grand object-
+Note 54 Page 60.
+One last grand object.

 The Great Pitch.
-Of the general appearance of this tremendous scene I find it altogether impossible for me to give any adequate conception.
+Of the general appearance of this dibus scene I find it altogether impossible for me To gite and adequate conception.